rjmatthews62/MooCoderPy/README.md

 ## Installation ##
 Can be installed via pip:
-* pip install moocoderpy-rjmatthews62
+* pip install --upgrade moocoderpy-rjmatthews62
 * python -m MooCoderPy

 ## Setup ##
 * **Settings -> Server Config** : set server address (and port).
 You can also set font size.
 * **File -> Connect** - Connect to server